chalasanim/chalasanim/README.md

 - 👋 Hi, I’m Malleswari
 - 👀 I’m interested in QA and Automation
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Azure
-- 💞️ I’m looking to collaborate on Mobile Test Automation
+- 💞️ I’m looking to collaborate on Testing and  Test Automation
 - 📫 How to reach me

 <!---